Last Updated on January 18, 2026 by Denise Leo

-Merle Pomeranian
+Merle Pomeranian Genetics

-Merle is classified as a gene modifier that alters the colour pattern of a dog’s coat through his pigmentation.
+Merle is classified as a gene modifier that alters the colour pattern of a dog’s coat through its pigmentation.
 His eyes might also change to blue.
 A blue-eyed Pomeranian usually has a merle Pomeranian parent.

 Fast Facts about Merle Pomeranians

 Registering a Merle Pomeranian with the Australian National Kennel Council (ANKC) bodies here in Australia is impossible because it’s not recognised as an official Pomeranian colour pattern.
-Because of this, the Merle Pomeranian is often bred due to unethical breeding practises.
+Because of this, the Merle Pomeranian is often bred due to unethical breeding practices.

 All reputable breeders know they should never, under any circumstances, breed two Merle parents together because the puppies born to such parents face an enormous probability of suffering severe health issues.